Royal Stoke University Hospital: History

 The first hospital on the site, known as the Parish Hospital, was completed in 1842.
 This facility evolved to become the London Road Hospital and Institution by the early 20th century and became the City General Hospital in 1945.
 It joined the National Health Service in 1948.

 New facilities were procured under a private finance initiative contract to replace both the City General Hospital and the North Staffordshire Royal Infirmary in 2007.
 The works, which were designed by Ryder / HKS and carried out by Laing O'Rourke at a cost of £370 million on the old City General Hospital site, were completed August 2012.

+In January 2026, a doctor from the Royal Stoke University Hospital appeared in court accused of 38 counts of sexual assault against hospital patients including children.

 Keele University School of Medicine

 It is the main teaching hospital for the Keele University School of Medicine.
 The clinical undergraduate medical school and postgraduate medical school buildings are in the grounds of the hospital, as well as the Clinical Education Centre and the Keele University Health Library which is the main teaching facility for the School of Nursing and Midwifery.